opendri/opendri.github.com/guide/chapter3.md

 ***

-## After the Mission
+## Assessing Readiness
 When the team arrives back from its mission, it must build a set of recommendations about actions.
 Is the context ready for OpenDRI?
 Who will be the primary partners, and what will be the use cases that drive that partnership?
-What funding exists within the international community to support OpenDRI?
 Who has invested in DRR/DRM activities and at what funding level?

 <div class="info-box image-right adapted width-200px">
 <h4>Building a Budget</h4>